NYPTI/Drag-Drop/Readme.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
-NYPTI Drag-Drop also uses these open source projects:
+NYPTI Outlook Drag Drop also uses these open source projects:

 - [Easyhook](https://easyhook.github.io/)
 - [log4net](http://logging.apache.org/log4net/)